olebole/irafdoc/doc/immatch.linmatch.rst

   </pre>
   <p>
-  4. Match the intensity of an input image which has been spatially registered and psfmatched to the reference image using the <tt>"fit"</tt> algorithm and a single reference image region.
+  4. Match the intensity of an input image which has been spatially registered and psfmatched to the reference image using the <span style="font-family: monospace;">"fit"</span> algorithm and a single reference image region.
 Remove the effects of saturated pixels by setting datamax to 28000 counts, and the effects of any deviant pixels by setting nreject, loreject, and hireject to appropriate values.